 Field punishments 1 and 2 were used throughout the First World War.
 Military discipline, underpinned by various punishments including F.P.1 and F.P.2, was a crucial factor in ensuring compliance and maintaining the imposition of terrible conditions.
 Field Punishment Number 1 meant the convicted man was publicly shackled in irons and secured to a fixed object (see illustration).
 Rules stated he should only be fixed for up to two hours in twenty-four, and no more than three days in four in his sentence.
 Field Punishment Number 2 was similar except the man was shackled but not fixed to anything and could therefore march under restraint.
 A Commanding Officer could order field punishment of up to twenty eight days and a court martial could impose it for up to ninety days.

 Although only a small percentage of those who enlisted endured field punishment, there were still 60,210 cases of F.P.1 and around 27,000 cases of F.P.2 during the First World War.
 The frequency of and reasons for the use of field punishment is illustrated here with reference to Radcliffe on Trent servicemen.
-Military details have been collated for nearly 400 servicemen (see the Radcliffe on Trent Roll of Honour).
-Only nine of these men are known to have been subjected to Field Punishment No. 1 or 2.
+Military details have been collated for over 400 servicemen (see the Radcliffe on Trent Roll of Honour).
+Only ten of these men are known to have been subjected to Field Punishment No. 1 or 2.
 A further seventeen men received other forms of punishment (deprived of pay, confined to camp, loss of rank).
 The offences of ten of these seventeen, who were often older men over the age of thirty, took place in the U.K. and were typically being absent without leave and being drunk.
 The remaining seven men’s offences took place in France and did not result in field punishment: they included being absent without leave (ten days loss of pay), reporting sick without cause (seven days loss of pay) and giving the wrong name and number (twelve days arrest).

 Field punishment number 1 was ordered for four Radcliffe on Trent servicemen and number 2 for five men.
 Their cases illustrate the British Army’s reasons for administering the punishment.
 Three of the four Radcliffe men who received F.P.1 were regular soldiers, all of whom had enlisted ten years before war was declared and served with the Sherwood Foresters.
 George Henry Walker of the 1st Sherwoods is the more extreme case; he was subjected to field punishment four times, amounting to seventy days overall.
 He was given twenty eight days F.P.1 early on in December 1914: when on active service, absent from parading with party to re-join unit at 12.30 pm until 2 pm and returning therewith.
 He was thirty-two.
 Three months later he received F.P.2 in March 1915 for fourteen days after being absent from parade when on duty in the trenches, stating a falsehood to an N.C.O. and trying to obtain intoxicant liquor.
 The following year, two days before the Battle of the Somme, he received twenty eight days F.P.1 for being drunk in his billet about 11.15 pm.
 The punishment did not modify his behaviour; on 15th October 1916 he received fourteen days F.P.2 for disregarding Battalion Standing Orders and taking liquor away from an Estaminet.
 Shortly afterwards on 23rd October he was wounded in the thigh and invalided to England.
 On return to the Front in June 1917, he was transferred to the 16th Battalion, Sherwood Foresters.
 He was killed in action in August 1917.